Down By The Riverside *

 On the road again by 11 am, I need some gas and eventually find a station to fill up.
 Today I am driving the Ohio River Scenic Byway, doing most if the Eastern Section and some of the Middle.
-Whilst warm at 74º F it is still overcast with complete cloud cover, but there’s no rain, as I re-cross the Ohio River and re-enter Ohio.
+Whilst warm at 74º F it is still overcast with complete cloud cover.
+There’s no rain though, which is good, as I re-cross the Ohio River and re-enter Ohio.

 Roll On Down The Highway **

 South of Wheeling the road is a 2 by 2 lane freeway, flat and fast with languorous bends to match the river’s course.
 Further south the road becomes one lane either way but it’s not much slower.
-There’s little traffic and I’m bombing along although photo opportunities are rare in terms of “pretty” pictures that get the road and river together in one shot without there being a chemical plant in the background.
+There’s little traffic and I’m bombing along.
+Photo opportunities are rare though in terms of “pretty” pictures that get the road and river together in one shot without there being a chemical plant in the background.

 I’m constantly aware of the river’s presence, seeing it out of the corner of my eye whilst I concentrate on the road ahead.
-It’s a really good drive but it’s not easy to record what I experienced because there are few places to safely pull over: there are no defined turn-outs and many of the road shoulders quickly fall away or look soft.
-I’ve learnt – hopefully – from stopping for some questionable ‘photo opp’ decisions on previous trips, which I got away with, and resolved on this trip to be more circumspect.
-J
+It’s a really good drive but it’s not easy to record what I experienced because there are few places to safely pull over.
+There are no defined turn-outs and many of the road shoulders quickly fall away into a gully or look soft.
+I’ve learnt – hopefully – from stopping for some questionable ‘photo opp’ decisions on previous trips, which I got away with, and resolved on this trip to be more circumspect. 😉

 This Byway – and I only did a small part of it, 220 miles today – is a great drive.
-My day on it was excellent, a real good mix of road types – freeway, 1 by 1 lane slow roads, 1 by 1 lane fast roads – through towns, villages, communities and the river is always there nearby.
-It’s a drive where I wanted the river to be right alongside almost every mile I did, but that’s not possible of course, nor maybe desirable perhaps so as to give some variety.
+My day on it was excellent.
+It was a real good mix of road types – freeway, 1 by 1 lane slow roads, 1 by 1 lane fast roads.
+I drove through a variety of towns, villages and communities, and the river is always there nearby.
+It’s a drive where I wanted the river to be right alongside for almost every mile.
+But that’s not possible of course, nor maybe desirable perhaps so as to give some variety.

-Just before Marietta around 1.30 pm I pull off the road into a shopping center to have lunch in a Subway.
+Just before Marietta around 1.30 pm I pull off the road into a shopping mall to have lunch in a Subway.
 They’ve got a special new turkey sub on sale, the Autumn Carved Turkey, and it was excellent.
 In Marietta itself is the Ohio River Museum, which I had planned to stop at and visit.
-But when I pull into the car park, it’s closed and I discover that after Labor Day it’s only open on weekends until the end of October, when it shuts permanently until April.
+However when I pull into the parking lot, it’s closed.
+I discover that after Labor Day it’s only open on weekends until the end of October, when it shuts permanently until April.
+Today is a Friday.
 Ah well.